nuxeo/doc.nuxeo.com-content/src/userdoc/jsf-ui/workflows/parallel-document-workflow.md

 ---
 {{! excerpt}}
-The default parallel workflow, called "Parallel document review", is an unordered workflow that enables to change the document's state after a consultation step.
+**The default parallel workflow**, called "Parallel document review", is an unordered workflow that enables to change the document's state after a consultation step.
 This means that participants can give their opinion on the document without having to wait for a previous participant to approve it.
 {{! /excerpt}}

 The workflow is composed of the steps below: